Office of the Registrar

 Former students who reenroll at UNCSA after an interruption of two years or more will follow the new curriculum in place upon returning.
 Students who enroll within two years of their last enrollment will take a prescribed transition plan of courses.
 Students will be asked to sign a memo of understanding so that both advisor and student are aware of the appropriate curricular changes.

+Students are required to complete degree requirements at the time of scheduled graduation participation.
 A student who does not graduate on schedule may seek permission from the faculty of his/her school to complete his/her requirements at a later date.
 These requirements must be successfully completed within five years after the student’s last enrollment at UNCSA.

 A leave of absence may be granted for a specific period of time for a valid educational purpose.
 Permission for such a leave must be sought by processing the appropriate form, available in the registrar’s office.
 Such permission may be granted by the appropriate arts dean, with the understanding that no credit can be given for studies or projects undertaken by the student while not officially enrolled in school.
 No tuition is paid for a semester during which a leave of absence has been granted and no application fee for readmission is required if the student reenrolls for the semester immediately following the leave period.